Mobile Media: Producing visual stories with the iphone

 Who Should Attend

-Richard Taylor BBC North American technology correspondent based in Bay Area and creator of the BBC’s global technology brand, ‘Click’, broadcast in the UK and on TV in English and other language services.
+Richard Taylor BBC North American technology correspondent based in Bay Area, founder of SuperRich Media and creator of the BBC’s global technology brand, ‘Click’, broadcast in the UK and on TV in English and other language services.
 Richard’s experience with creating video on the mobile phone includes shooting entire TV news reports on his iPhone and in-person interviews with film director, James Cameron and web inventor, Tim Berners Lee.